subtype-space/subspace-api/README.md

 subspace-api is an express-based RESTful API and Model Context Protocol (MCP) server.

 If you are utilizing this API provided and hosted by us, please be sure to abide by the [TOS](https://wiki.subtype.space/s/tos).
-Otherwise, you are free to clone provided you abide by the GNU GPLv3 license.
+Otherwise, you are free to clone and self host provided you abide by the GNU GPLv3 license, and the TOS will not pertain to you!

 # Getting Started
 ## With Docker (preferrably compose)